statpascal/emul99/readme.txt

 Implementation Notes

-The implementation is rather concise (about 5000 lines of Pascal source code without the UCSD disk manager) and uses libraries when possible.
+The implementation is rather concise (less than  5000 lines of Pascal source code without the UCSD disk manager) and uses libraries when possible.
 For example, one can set a sampling rate of 223722 with the SDL and implement sound output as the attenuator weighted sum of the toggling tone generators.